nrfconnect/sdk-nrf-bm/doc/nrf-bm/migration/nrf5_bm_migration.rst

 **********************

 The SoftDevice, serving as a Bluetooth Low Energy protocol stack, maintains a consistent API from the nRF5 SDK to the |BMshort| environment.
-For instance, the API functionalities in SoftDevice S115 are comparable to those in S113.
+For instance, the API functionalities in SoftDevice S115 and S145 are comparable to those in S113 and S140, respectively.

 However, notable changes have occurred in how the SoftDevice is integrated within the system.